 It will be interesting to see, however, how stable and compatible Thrive Theme Builder will be in the real world.
 Installed on a site with other plugins active, and also, the page load time as well.

-I will also be creating a bunch of brand new tutorial videos in the coming months, so if you're not subscribed to my YouTube channel, be sure to do so.
+I will also be creating new tutorial videos in the coming at some stage, so if you're not subscribed to my YouTube channel, be sure to do so.

-Thrive Theme Builder is a rock-solid theme builder for none-techies wanting to create and launch a custom website quickly and effortlessly.
+Thrive Theme Builder is a rock-solid theme builder for non-techies wanting to create and launch a custom website quickly and effortlessly.
 It's a great start.